Mdsadiq03/Flutter-Projects/MealsApp/README.md

 1.CategoryGridItem:
 -This class represents the grid item widget for displaying meal categories.
--It leverages Flutter's InkWell for touch feedback & gradient decoration for an eye-catching UI.
+-It leverages Flutter's InkWell for touch feedback and gradient decoration for an eye-catching UI.

 2.MainDrawer:
 -The MainDrawer class constructs the app's drawer, providing navigation options.